AntonDobrev/twilio-vapi/README.md

 This repository contains two serverless functions:

-1. **engage-vapi-assistant**: This function is used to engage the VAPI AI assistant.
-It handles interactions with the assistant and provides responses based on user input.
+1. **create-call**: This function is used to engage the VAPI AI assistant.
+The assistant handles interactions with the assistant and provides responses based on user input.
+The function calls the [Create Call API](https://docs.vapi.ai/api-reference/calls/create-call)

-2. **transfer-to-human-agent**: This function is used to transfer a call to a human agent.
+2. **transfer-call**: This function is used to transfer a call to a human agent.
 It handles the logic for transferring the call and ensuring a smooth transition from the AI assistant to a human agent.

 To use these functions, follow the deployment steps mentioned below.